-- The library holds the choice of reading and viewing materials as a purely individual matter.
+- 1. The library holds the choice of reading and viewing materials as a purely individual matter.
 Patrons are free to reject books and other materials of which they do not approve.
 Patrons may not exercise censorship to restrict the freedom of others. - 2.
 Responsibility for materials selected and read, heard or viewed by children and adolescents rests with their parents or legal guardians.
 Library selection decisions are not influenced by the possibility that materials may be accessible to minors. - 3.
 The Library does not indicate through the use of labels or other devices particular points of view or perspectives contained in library materials. - 4.
 No items are sequestered to control access. - 5.
 A formal process for handling challenges will be followed to assure that challenges are handled in an attentive and consistent manner. - 6.
+Challenges must be filed by patron, with valid Library card issued by Bancroft Public Library. - 7.
+Challenged material must be in Bancroft Public Library collection. - 8.
 Reconsideration of an item for substantially similar concerns will not be entertained for a period of five years after a decision has been made.